 The Question That Exposes the Gap

 What percentage of the data claims on your site come from original research?
-Most content teams do not know.
+I have never seen a team track that number.
 That gap is the information gain problem made personal.
-A poll that generates a dataset where none existed before is information gain in its purest form.
-The aggregate response will say something no competing page in this SERP can say, because no competing page asked.
+A poll that generates a dataset where none existed before is information gain in its purest form: the aggregate will say something no competing page in this SERP can, because no competing page asked.

 What the Responses Show

-What content teams report about their own original research ratios will make the structural gap the patent exploits concrete.
+What content teams report about their own original research ratios puts a number on the gap.

 As readers weigh in above, the distribution will sharpen.
 The measurement gap is already clear: most publishing teams have never quantified how much of their published data originated from their own systems versus borrowed sources.
 That ratio determines whether a page generates information gain or reproduces it.
 Infrastructure that collects proprietary data through reader interaction makes the ratio measurable for the first time.
 Until teams know the number, they cannot change it.